Andrew Solomon: Family

 Solomon's paternal grandfather, who was Jewish, emigrated from Dorohoi, Romania, to the United States in 1900.
 Solomon is the oldest son of Carolyn Bower Solomon and Howard Solomon, former chairman of Forest Laboratories and founder of Hildred Capital Partners; he is brother to David Solomon, also of Hildred Capital Partners.
 Solomon described the experience of his family's presence at his mother's planned suicide at the end of a long battle with ovarian cancer in an article for The New Yorker; in a fictionalized account in his novel, A Stone Boat; and again in The Noonday Demon.
 Solomon's subsequent depression, eventually managed with psychotherapy and antidepressant medications, inspired his father to secure FDA approval to market citalopram (Celexa) in the United States.

 Education

 Solomon was born and raised in Manhattan.
 He attended the Horace Mann School, graduating cum laude in 1981.
 He received a Bachelor of Arts degree in English from Yale University in 1985, graduating magna cum laude, and later earned a master's degree in English at Jesus College, Cambridge.
-In August 2013, he was awarded a Ph.D. in psychology from Jesus College, Cambridge, with a thesis on attachment theory prepared under the supervision of Juliet Mitchell.
+In August 2013, he was awarded a Ph.D. in psychology from Cambridge, with a thesis on attachment theory prepared under the supervision of Juliet Mitchell.